hungcq/knowledge-repo/IT/microservices-patterns/12-deploying-microservices.md

     - Provide devs with insight into what their services are doing, including log files & metrics
     - Alert devs if there is problem
   - Request routing: route user requests to the services
-- How to prevent bug in new deployment to affect users:
+- How to prevent bugs in new deployment from affecting users: separate deployment from release:
-  - Separate deployment from release
   - Use service mesh feature: rule-based load balancing & traffic routing
   - -> Can safely run multiple versions of the services simultaneously
   - Steps: